 In more traditional school settings, students often hear and read about others' experiences.
-Here, teachers consider individual learning styles; students make discoveries and experiment with knowledge firsthand.
+At EMS, teachers consider individual learning styles and facilitate opportunities for students to make discoveries and experiment with knowledge firsthand.

 Experiential learners must: